TeamMGE/GenomeBioinformaticsCourse/_episodes/61-COOIII.md

 > ## Exercise: If we would have run orthofinder.
 Would orthofinder have made a correct orthogroup?
 >
 >> ## solution
->> Likely orthofinder would fail, because the blast output cannot connect all orthologs.
+>> Likely orthofinder would fail, because the blast (i.e. sequence vs seqeunce without profiles) output cannot connect all orthologs.
 Consequently you get disconnected clusters or singleton sequences in your blast BBH network/graph.
 >>
->> If you would want a network that connects these sequences you need profile searches network to start from.
-Although even then, how would Trichomonas ever make a bidirectional/reciporcal best hit?
+>> If you would want a network that connects these sequences you would need a profile searches network to start from.
+Although that might not solve all the problems because even when you would that e.g. the Trichomonas sequence would never make a bidirectional/reciporcal best hit because it cannot get its profile going.
 >{: .solution}
 {: .challenge}